Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 However, if you’re on Kauai, the night-biting southern house mosquito is the most prevalent.
 As the climate warms, these mosquitoes have been appearing higher up the mountains.

-If you’re spending time in Waikiki and try scuba diving and any other activities, you’re unlikely to encounter mosquitos.
+If you’re spending time in Waikiki and try scuba diving and any other activities, you’re unlikely to encounter mosquitoes.
 Head out towards the lush, tropical areas and you’ll see a few of these buzzing pests.

 📌 Big Island: Relatively mosquito-free